 - Approximately 10-20% of patients with KD have persistent or recurrent fever after primary therapy with IVIG plus aspirin.
 The statement details the role of additional therapeutic options, including a second dose of IVIG, high-dose pulse steroids, longer course of steroids, infliximab, cyclosporine, and immunomodulatory monoclonal antibody therapy.

 - Risk classification of coronary artery abnormalities is based on the Z-score descriptions above.
 The five groups are subdivided based on the behavior of the aneurysms.
 For example, group 3 (small aneurysms) is subdivided in to 3.1 (current or persistent) and 3.2 (decreased to dilatation only or normal luminal dimension).

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Vascular Medicine, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Echocardiography/Ultrasound

 Keywords: Anemia, Aneurysm, Arteritis, Aspirin, Body Surface Area, C-Reactive Protein, Conjunctivitis, Coronary Vessels, Cyclosporine, Echocardiography, Heart Defects, Congenital, Immunoglobulins, Intravenous, Leukocytes, Methylprednisolone, Mucocutaneous Lymph Node Syndrome, Polyarteritis Nodosa, Vasculitis